Team

 Alumni

-Ximena was an undergraduate student at Arkansas State University, Campus Queretaro (ASUCQ) where she obtained a major in Biotechnology.
+Jesús Abad Guzmán López Abad is a Biotechnology Engineer from Tecnológico de Monterrey in Querétaro.
+Some of his interests include evolution genetics, genomics, population genetics and genomic medicine.
+At LIIGH he is collaborating in a project in which, through in silico simulations, he is analyzing patterns of genetic diversity due to the impact of natural selection acting on synonymous mutations.
+He went on to pursue a master’s degree in Biological Sciences at the Tecnológico de Monterrey after he finished his stay at our lab.
+Ximena Vargas Estrada Ximena was an undergraduate student at Arkansas State University, Campus Queretaro (ASUCQ) where she obtained a major in Biotechnology.
 While she was an undergraduate, she worked in our lab on the analysis of codon usage bias on patterns of genetic variation in humans.
-She is currently a masters student at New York University and is a Fulbright scholar.
+She pursued a masters degree at New York University and became a Fulbright scholar after she finished her stay at our lab.

 Are you interested in joining our lab?
 Please send Diego an email.